The best 10 day Scotland itinerary

 • Harbor Front: Premium rooms with panoramic views across to the Cuillin Mountains.
 Harbor front rooms offer great views but can be noisy early morning when fishing boats depart.
 Light sleepers should request rear-facing rooms.

-• Town Center: Converted townhouses and traditional inns sit just steps from local restaurants and shops.
+• Town Center: Converted townhouses and traditional inns sit just steps from local restaurants and stores.

-• Outskirts: Converted manors and modern guesthouses set in landscaped gardens offer sea views just 10 minutes' walk from town.
+• Outskirts: Converted manors and modern guesthouses set in landscaped yards offer sea views just 10 minutes' walk from town.

 Skye Island in Scottish Highlands, Scotland © David Redondo/Shutterstock